MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/check-links/html-proofer-generic.md

+---
-# HTML Proofer
+title: HTML Proofer generic
+description: Install and run the `html-proofer` gem with a generic Ruby action setup
+---

 How to use a Ruby gem as a CLI tool to validate links in your static HTML, for both internal and external links.

 ## Related sections

+- [HTML Proofer gem][] page in the Web recipes.
-For use of `html-proofer` outside of GH Actions or how to add it to your `Gemfile`, see the [HTML Proofer][] page in the Web recipes.
+    - For use of `html-proofer` outside of GH Actions or how to add it to your `Gemfile`, see the
+- [HTML Proofer wrappers][]

-[HTML Proofer]: {{ site.baseurl }}{% link recipes/web/check-links/html-proofer.md %}
+[HTML Proofer gem]: {{ site.baseurl }}{% link recipes/web/check-links/html-proofer.md %}
+[HTML Proofer wrappers]: {{ site.baseurl }}{% link recipes/ci-cd/github-actions/workflows/check-links/html-proofer-wrappers.md %}

 ## Samples

 Use a GH Actions workflow to set up Ruby and gems, build the site and then run the proofer on the build output.

 You might want to run the checker every time you build your site on your main branch and on a PR (so you can block bad code from being merged).
-Or you might run on a schedule.
+Or you might run on a schedule, maybe against an existing output directory on `gh-pages` branch instead of as a fresh build.
 See my [Workflow Builder][] for more info.

 [Workflow Builder]: https://michaelcurrin.github.io/workflow-builder/#triggers